jhagdu/letstalk-flutter-app/README.md

 # Let's Talk - Flutter Chatting App
 This repo contains the Flutter Project of Let's Talk Chatting App
-In this chatting app we can connect to users accross the globe and chat with them.
-We can also send Photos and Location.
-App also have some more functionalities like -
+In the Let’s Talk chatting app, Along with Sending Messages, few additional features are also added for better user experience -
+- Send Photos
+- Share Location
+- React with ❤ on the Received Messages
-- Read/Unread Mark
+- Read/Unread status of the message (i.e. Blue Tick)
-- Add Profile Picture
-- Adding Users to Favourites
+- Add user to favourites
-- Like the recieved Message
-- Update Mobile Number (Visibility Public and Private Both)
-- Block User
-- Delete Chat
+- Deleting chat
+- Blocking a user

 # APK
 Simply Download the Apk from this git repo, then install and use it